 Formats and Prices

 Efren “Chino” Flores has just moved back to the Bay Area from Seattle, jumping from sublet to sublet.
-In Washington, he was a beloved middle school biology teacher with a loving wife, and a child on the way until a stunning loss changed his life.
-Now, he’s working temp jobs, terrified of commitment, and struggling to put himself back out into the world.
+In Washington, he was a beloved middle school biology teacher with a loving wife and a child on the way until a stunning loss changed his life.
+Now he’s working temp jobs and struggling to put himself back out into the world.

-With gorgeous, heart-rending detail and a seemingly infinite catalogue of tender, unexpected interactions, Tomas Moniz has created a striking mosaic of desire and belonging that will appeal to fans of Garth Greenwell, Jaquira Díaz, and Patricia Lockwood.
+With a seemingly infinite catalog of tender, unexpected interactions, Tomas Moniz has created a striking mosaic of desire and belonging that will appeal to fans of Garth Greenwell, Jaquira Díaz, and Patricia Lockwood.
 An anthem to both queer and platonic love, All Friends Are Necessary evinces the wonder of friendship and the joy of giving yourself up to the essential force of community.

-Praise for All Friends Are Necessary:Chelsea Bieker, author of Godshot and Madwoman
+Praise for All Friends Are Necessary:Nina LaCour, author of Yerba Buena

 "All Friends Are Necessary brings much needed tenderness, beauty, and hope into the world.
 This splendid and rejuvenating novel will make you feel so full and alive, held and comforted.
 Tomas Moniz has created joyous companions and a book to cherish for ages.
 I love these characters and will miss them endlessly."Joseph Han, author of Nuclear Family

 “Vivid and compelling, All Friends Are Necessary is a celebration of love in all its forms.
 In the wake of devastating losses and amid the isolation of the pandemic, Efren “Chino” Flores struggles for meaning and connection.
 In a pitch-perfect portrayal of the Bay Area and beyond, the indelible Flores welcomes us into his circle of friends.
 A tender, frank, and funny narrative.”Vanessa Hua, author of Forbidden City